ncatlab/nlab-content/pages/0/1/0/8/28010/content.md

      \,.
    $$

-But with the probability amplitudes $\Theta$ composing according to matrix multiplication, then in general the corresponding probabilities $P$ will clearly *not* compose by the rules of matrix multiplication.
+But with the probability amplitudes $\Theta$ composing according to matrix multiplication, then in general the corresponding (doubly) stochastic matrices $P$ of transition probabilities will clearly *not* compose by the rules of matrix multiplication.

 In conclusion: The stochastic processes given by quantum processes are generically *indivisible*.